 1. Do your homework.
 Research the organization before you interview.
 Know as much as you can about the facility before you arrive.
 This will demonstrate your seriousness about the position and will help you ask more informed questions.

-2. Generally speaking, medical offices are conservative so dress and act accordingly.
+2. Generally speaking, medical offices and hospitals are conservative so dress and act accordingly.
 Limit the amount of jewelry you wear and don’t use heavy perfume or cologne.
 No more than one ring per hand and nothing pierced other than ears.
 Wear conservative clothes.

 - Women – No very short skirts or dresses.
 No plunging necklines or see-through tops.

-- Men – Wear a suit / sports coat if possible.
+- Men – Wear a suit/sports coat if possible.
 Always wear a tie.

 3. Arrive on time, preferably five minutes early.
 Being late for an interview is a very bad first impression.